School Class Field Trip Information

 We will be open regardless of weather, so prepare your students.

 This is an outside activity and students should come dressed for the day's weather.
 We will be walking on grass and fields which may be wet or muddy.
-We advise the children to bring a jacket and to wear tennis shoes or boots and socks.
+We advise the children to bring a jacket and to wear tennis shoes or boots with socks.
 We do have large grassy areas if you are interested in staying for snack time or lunch time; however, they are outdoors so it is weather permitting.

 The children will be allowed to touch the animals; however, there are no hand washing facilities.
 Please bring antibacterial wipes or antibacterial gel for the children to wash, especially before eating.